TZstatsADS/fall2019-proj2--sec1-grp8/README.md

 <img src="doc/figs/fuel.jpg" width="600">

-In this second project of GR5243 Applied Data Science, we develop a version 2.0 of an *Exploratory Data Analysis and Visualization* shiny app on a topic of your choice using [NYC Open Data](https://opendata.cityofnewyork.us/) or U.S. government open data released on the [data.gov](https://data.gov/) website.
+In this second project of GR5243 Applied Data Science, we develop an *Exploratory Data Analysis and Visualization* shiny app on a topic of your choice using [NYC Open Data](https://opendata.cityofnewyork.us/) or U.S. government open data released on the [data.gov](https://data.gov/) website.
 See [Project 2 Description](doc/project2_desc.md) for more details.

 The **learning goals** for this project is: